KatherineMichel/digital-commonplace/README.md

 https://hackernoon.com/product-development-team-self-assessment-c3707f065069?source=ifttt--------------1

 https://twitter.com/balajis/status/1202456511441715201 | Balaji S. Srinivasan on Twitter: "This is the flow for sending a notification in Slack.
 Software is hard. https://t.co/IJRSxZQlTk" / Twitter

+Amazing
+https://twitter.com/devdevcharlie/status/958090220779352064 | Charlie Gerard on Twitter: "Forgot to share I FINALLY got the mental commands from the @emotiv to work in JavaScript! 🎉😃 Here's a quick example of me pushing a #threejs cube just by thinking about it! https://t.co/oE6vxI9uWw #javascript #Nodejs #iot #EEG… https://t.co/DWaOtvRDVv" http://www.kurzweilai.net/how-to-detect-emotions-remotely-with-wireless-signals | How to detect emotions remotely with wireless signals | KurzweilAI
 -->

 ## Good Habits